tullebulle/multiclientChat/NOTEBOOK-exercise3.md

 I ran into issues with the node not correctly transitioning from CANDIDATE to LEADER in a single-node setup, which I fixed by adding a special case for nodes with no peers.
 I also had to fix an issue with command application where the commands were appended to the log but not immediately applied to the state machine.

-**Next Steps**:

-With the basic Raft structure in place and working for a single node, the next step is to implement the full log replication mechanism for multiple nodes.
-This will include:
-- AppendEntries RPC for log replication
-- Consistency checking for log entries
-- Leader election with multiple nodes
-- Handling node failures and network partitions

-### Day 3: Raft Consensus Algorithm - Log Replication

-**Goals**:
-- [x] Implement log structure
-- [x] Add log replication logic
-- [x] Implement consistency checking
-- [x] Test log replication

-**Implementation Notes**:

 Today I've extended the Raft implementation to support log replication across multiple nodes in a cluster.
 This is a critical step in achieving fault tolerance, as it ensures all nodes eventually have the same state.